Skiing is definitely a very challenging sport!

 How to get ready for skiing – Drinking habits

 Let’s admit!
 It’s to expect that you’ll like to relax and enjoy drinking mulled wine or some other alcohol drink on your winter holiday.
 However, no matter how relaxing it may be, alcohol fatigues and dehydrates our bodies.
 Therefore, we need to choose the right time to make a toast.
-To have successful ski lessons, the perfect time for having an alcoholic drink is after you had dinner.
+To have a successful and enjoyable day, the perfect time for having an alcoholic drink is after you had dinner.

-On the other hand, during ski lessons, it’s not recommended to drink and load the stomach.
+On the other hand, it’s not recommended to drink during a skiing day.
 It’s always better to have warm tea or juice with your lunch or breakfast then to ski with a full belly.

 #outdoors #adventure #skiing #vacation #destination #outdooradventure #entertainment #skiinstructor #switzerland #fun #liveyourmountainpassions #skiwithmymountains #skilessons